tomekm01/SO2_projekt/README.md

 1. Use the left and right arrow keys to move your spaceship.
 2. Press the up arrow key to shoot bullets.
 3. Avoid enemy bullets and eliminate all enemies to win.
-4. You have three lives, and the game ends when you lose all lives.
+4. You have three lives, and the game ends when you lose them.

 ## Installation